Navigating Stigma with Presence

 Hear from the SPFPP Community

-At Something Positive for Positive People (SPFPP), we’ve always believed that healing begins when people feel seen.
-These testimonials come from individuals who’ve navigated herpes stigma, identity challenges, emotional overwhelm, and more—supported by our yoga therapy sessions, 1-on-1 calls, workshops, and community spaces.
+Presence is powerful—and these stories are proof.
+At SPFPP, we’ve always believed that healing begins when people feel seen.
+These testimonials come from individuals who’ve navigated herpes stigma, identity challenges, emotional overwhelm, and more—supported by our yoga therapy, 1-on-1 calls, workshops, and community spaces.

 Why These Stories Matter